 Ecchordosis physaliphora is a congenital benign hamartomatous lesion derived from notochord remnants, usually located in the retroclival prepontine region, but can be found anywhere from the skull base to the sacrum.

 There has been some controversy as to whether intradural chordoma and large ecchordosis physaliphora are different entities.
 Some authors (such as Wolfe et al.) proposed the name 'intradural chordoma' for all intradural notochordal remnant lesions 8.
 Others (such as Rodriguez et al.) proposed that all intradural notochordal remnant lesions should be called ecchordosis physaliphora, until chordoma are pathologically proven to arise from the intradural compartment 9.
-However, they are currently considered distinct pathologies with a common origin.
+However, they are considered distinct pathologies with a common origin.

 Unlike chordomas which are often symptomatic due to brainstem or cranial nerve compression, patients with ecchordosis physaliphora are usually asymptomatic.
 They are found in ~2% of autopsies 1.
+Due to delayed FLAIR-enhancement, they may be more conspicuous on delayed contrast-enhanced MRI of the inner ear and may be found as an incidental finding on MRI hydrops imaging of the inner ear, e.g. for Ménière's disease, as an intensely enhancing structure on delayed contrast-enhanced FLAIR 11.

 Ecchordosis physaliphora arise from remaining notochord cells along the axis of the spine after embryogenesis.
 Unfortunately, ecchordosis physaliphora and chordoma are histologically indistinguishable, other than by examining the margins, the latter demonstrating infiltrative growth.